Judgment: trap or superpower

 or refer to the content below

-• This is ensured by using various techniques, such as simplified scientific models, inspiring stories, self-reflection exercises, discussions (in large groups, in small teams or in pairs), analysis of real cases, demonstrations, auto-diagnostics, experiments, debates or mini games.
+• This is ensured through various techniques, such as popularized scientific models, inspiring stories, reflection exercises, discussions (in large groups, small teams or duos), analysis of real cases of the participants, demonstrations, self-diagnostics, experiments, debates and serious mini-games.

-• During a workshop, some post-training missions are suggested and the participants are invited to identify concrete actions that they will put in place to ensure the transfer of learning in their daily lives and achieve the desired results.
+• During the workshop, post-training missions are proposed and participants are invited to identify concrete actions that they will implement to ensure the transfer of learning in their daily lives and achieve the desired results.

-• Adaptable content to your reality and your needs
+• Content adaptable to your reality and your needs

 • 2 or 3 hours per workshop